Overview of oxygen sources

 Cylinder color codes & labels

 Colors for medical gas cylinders are not universal around the world.
 Since multiple medical gases are stored in cylinders, there are color coding systems in place to indicate which gas(es) they contain.
 Either the entire cylinder or the entire convex portion at the top of the cylinder will be painted with the color(s) to indicate which type of gas(es) are stored in the cylinder.
-The international standard for the color coding of gas cylinders is ISO 32: 1977 but is not universally adopted.
+The international standard for the color coding of gas cylinders is ISO 32: 1977 but it is not universally adopted.
 Medical gas cylinders are required to be labelled (ISO 7225) to help identify the gas contents, but frequently are not.
+ISO 13769 requires permanent marking to cylinders (stamping, engraving, casting or other methods).

 Oxygen cylinders may be green, white, black and white, or blue depending on the country, standard and whether medical or industrial gas is being used.

-Pure oxygen is indicated by solid white in the ISO coding system and solid green for the US coding system.
+Pure oxygen is indicated by white shoulder and black cylinder body in the ISO coding system and solid green for the US coding system.
 Additionally, there may be a label or stamp on the cylinder which indicates the gas type(s) and or UN number, pressure of the gas, liquid volume (i.e., water volume), and hazard type(s) among other information.
 The UN number corresponding to oxygen is UN 1072, which is assigned by the United Nations Committee of Experts on the Transport of Dangerous Goods.

 Important note: it is commonplace that cylinders may be filled with a gas that is different than the indicator color of the cylinder.
 Thus, it is important to have a reliable supplier and test your supply.